 And his heart grew three sizes that day… Make awesome Grinch slime to go along with the book or movie this season.
 The Grinch has such a wonderful message for kids and families all year round.
-Kids will love this fun lime green Christmas slime!
+Kids will love this fun lime green Christmas slime or Grinch Day activity!

 The kids will love turning a favorite Christmas book and movie into slime with this super easy Grinch theme activity!
 Our simple Grinch slime recipe is perfect for little hands.
 This is just one of our many Christmas slime ideas to try like our Elf Snot Slime!

 Slime making is even more fun when you add in creative Christmas themes like the Grinch.
 We have quite a few to share, and we are always adding more.
 Our lime green slime is yet another AMAZING slime recipe we can show you how to make.